 Let us now discuss the results we obtain from the evaluating the connection management scheme.
-Here, we set $N{max}$ to 600, which is sufficiently small to accept all TCP connections arriving at the proxy server.
-The other parameters are the same as in Fig. 5.
-Figure 7 shows the simulation results for our scheme with and without the connection management scheme (SSBT and SSBT+Conn, respectively).
-From this figure, it is obvious that in the traditional schemes, both proxy server throughput and document transfer time are worse than those in Fig. 5.
-This small value for $N{max}$ means some TCP connections must wait to become established because of the lack of proxy server resources, even if most TCP connections at the proxy server are not used for data transmission and only waste proxy server resources.
+Here, we set N{max} to 600, which is sufficiently small to accept all TCP connections arriving at the proxy server.
+The other parameters are the same as in Figure 3.
+Figure 5 shows the simulation results for our scheme with and without the connection management scheme (SSBT, which means when only SSBT is used, and SSBT+Conn, which means when SSBT and our proposed connection management are used).
+From this figure, it is obvious that in the traditional schemes, both proxy server throughput and document transfer time are worse than those in Figure 3.
+This small value for N{max} means some TCP connections must wait to become established because of the lack of proxy server resources, even if most TCP connections at the proxy server are not used for data transmission and only waste the proxy server resources.
 This phenomena can be seen even in our scheme without the connection management scheme.
 On the other hand, when the connection management scheme is used, the proxy server throughput increases and document transfer time decreases.
-The connection management scheme proposed in this paper terminates persistent TCP connections which do not transfer any data, and the released resources are used for newly arriving TCP connections, which can start transmitting Web documents immediately.
-This improves of the resource utilization of the proxy server, which also reduces of document transfer time perceived by Web clients.
+The connection management scheme is used, the proxy server throughput increases and document transfer time decreases.
+The connection management scheme is used, the proxy server throughput increases and document transfer time decreases.
+The connection management scheme is used, the proxy server throughput increases and document transfer time decreases.
+The connection management scheme is used, the proxy server throughput increases provide the proxy server transmitting.
+We documents immediately.
+This improves the resource utilization of the proxy server, which also reduces document transfer time perceived by Web clients.